 Scholarship Awards Program

-The American GI Forum of Santa Maria has been awarding scholarships since 1979.
+Currently in its 42nd consecutive year, the American GI Forum of Santa Maria has been awarding scholarships since 1979.
+In the past five years, we have awarded an average of 26 scholarships per year.
+In total, more than $500,000 and 600 scholarships have been awarded.
 Until the Education Foundation was established in 1991, all monies awarded were raised by the members themselves, mostly at the food booth at the local county fairgrounds.
-With the Education Foundation, the organization has been able to acquire donations from other sources, mostly from local businesses.
-The organization holds an annual Scholarship Awards event, where the recipients and their parents have a chance to meet the donors, who present the awards to them.
+With the Education Foundation, the organization has been able to acquire donations from other sources, mostly from individual and small businesses, and from interest earned from an investment account with Charles Schwab.

 Veterans Family Assistance Program

 The American GI Forum collaborates with local agencies for referrals to assist veterans and their families for emergency needs, such as clothing, food, lodging, transportation, and medications.
 Documentation on file includes an application filled out for the veteran, and verification of veteran status.
 The majorities of veterans served are homeless and referred by the Santa Maria and Lompoc Police Depts., Catholic Charities, Rescue Mission, Salvation Army, Good Samaritan Shelter, Santa Maria VA Clinic; although veterans may self-refer through word-of-mouth.
-Funds for this program come primarily from Verizon and ExxonMobil.
+Funds for this program come primarily from Verizon, ExxonMobil, and Pfizer Inc.

 In an effort to close the ‘Digital Gap’, the AGIF Education Foundation has partnered with California Emerging Technology Fund (CETF) to implement a program partially funded by Frontier Communications.
-AGIF Education Foundation assists eligible households in selecting the best low-cost Internet plan for them, filling out applications required by Internet Service Providers, and once enrolled, provides the household with a free HP Chromebook and up to four hours of free basic computing lessons.
-This gives families access to the Internet, as well as access to learn other skills that will benefit them in various aspects of their lives, such as accessing services, educational opportunities, comparing product prices, etc.
+AGIF Education Foundation assists eligible households in selecting the best low-cost Internet plan for them, filling out applications required by Internet Service Providers, and once enrolled, provides the household with a free HP Chromebook provided by Frontier Communications.
+This gives families access to the Internet, as well as access to learn other skills that will benefit them in various aspects of their lives, such as accessing health and other social services, educational and job opportunities, comparing product prices, etc., and therefore saving them time and money.

 Veterans/Family Health Fairs